nik-ez/snowiq-docs/da-road-hazards.md

 ## Creating Road Hazards

 To create a Road Hazard from the Driver App:
-  - On the map, tap the road hazard plus icon
+  - On the map, select the road hazard plus icon
   - The system will display the 'New road hazard' prompt shown below.

 <img src="images/driver/da-road-hazards/da-add-a-road-hazard.png" class="ios width-sm" data-lightbox="2" />

-  - Choose the type of road hazard from the list, then press 'Yes' to confirm.
+  - Select the type of road hazard from the list, then select 'Yes' to confirm.

-  - The system will display the hazards as either a road plate or a warning as shown below.
+  - The system will display hazards as either a road plate or a warning, as shown below.
     - Road plates (orange stacked layers marker): A permanent hazard on the road
-    - Temporary hazard (orange warning triangle marker): Tree down/power line down, accident, etc.
+    - Temporary hazard (orange warning triangle marker): A temporary road hazard such as a fallen tree, downed power line, or traffic accident

 **Note:** These hazards will appear on the map for all Supervisors and Drivers that are working in the same service area.